GUDHI/gudhi-devel/src/python/doc/nerve_gic_complex_user.rst

 .. include:: nerve_gic_complex_sum.inc

+We provide two classes for computing cover complexes: one is CoverComplex, which can compute Mapper, Nerve and Graph Induced complexes in a scikit-learn format, the other is NGIComplex, which only computes Nerve and Graph Induced complexes, but is a bit more flexible for input types (it can read inputs from paths to files for instance, while CoverComplex needs the inputs to be stored in memory).

-Visualizations of the simplicial complexes can be done with either neato (from `graphviz <http://www.graphviz.org/>`_), `geomview <http://www.geomview.org/>`_,
+Both classes can print output files, which can then be visualized with either neato (from `graphviz <http://www.graphviz.org/>`_), `geomview <http://www.geomview.org/>`_,
 `KeplerMapper <https://github.com/MLWave/kepler-mapper>`_.
-Input point clouds are assumed to be OFF files (cf. `OFF file format <fileformats.html#off-file-format>`_).
+Input point clouds (when they are read from files in NGIComplex) are assumed to be stored in OFF files (cf. `OFF file format <fileformats.html#off-file-format>`_).
+In the following, we provide examples for NGIComplex, and we refer to `this notebook <https://github.com/MathieuCarriere/tda-tutorials/blob/mapper/Tuto-GUDHI-cover-complex.ipynb>`_ for examples of CoverComplex.

 Covers
 ------

-Nerves and Graph Induced Complexes require a cover C of the input point cloud P, that is a set of subsets of P whose union is P itself.
+Mapper, Nerve and Graph Induced complexes require a cover C of the input point cloud P, that is, a set of subsets of P whose union is P itself.
-Very often, this cover is obtained from the preimage of a family of intervals covering the image of some scalar-valued function f defined on P. This family is parameterized by its resolution, which can be either the number or the length of the intervals, and its gain, which is the overlap percentage between consecutive intervals (ordered by their first values).
+Very often, this cover is obtained from the preimage of a family of hypercubes covering the image of some function f sending P to Euclidean space.
+This family is parameterized by its resolution, which is the number of hypercubes, and its gain, which is the overlap percentage between consecutive hypercubes (ordered by their lower corners).

 Nerves
 ------